biplabmondal/Flipkart-Customer-Satisfaction-CSAT-Prediction-using-Machine-Learning-Models/README.md

 Test Used: Welch’s t-test

-These tests helped validate statistically significant differences in operational factors.
+These tests helped to validate statistically significant differences in operational factors.

 **Handling Imbalanced Dataset:**